 If granted admission, families of students receiving financial aid must submit a new application every year.

-Prospective families must notify the director of financial aid of their intent to apply for financial aid as soon as possible and no later than January 10, 2020.
+Prospective families must notify the director of financial aid of their intent to apply as soon as possible and no later than January 10, 2020.
 Applications must be completed by February 1, 2020.

 Current Belmont Day families newly applying for aid must notify the director of financial aid of their intent to apply by November 15, 2019.
 Applications must be completed by December 6, 2019.